loldebyte/elasticsearch_engineer_prep/elasticsearch_engineer_prep.md

 ```
 </details>

-### Define and use an ingest pipeline that satisfies a given set of requirements, including the use of Painless to modify documents
+### <u>Define and use an ingest pipeline that satisfies a given set of requirements, including the use of Painless to modify documents</u>

 REQUIRED SETUP:
 - no existing index named `dissected` in cluster
 - no existing ingest pipeline named `postgresql_logs_pipeline` in cluster